gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

 weight: 12
 ---

-The easiest way to get hands-on experience with GoodData.ui is to use the `@gooddata/apptoolkit`, which contans a sample setup for a React app
+The easiest way to get hands-on experience with GoodData.UI is to use the `@gooddata/app-toolkit`, which contans a sample setup for a React app

 To see it in action:
-- Run `npx @gooddata/apptoolkit init`
+- Run `npx @gooddata/app-toolkit@latest init`
-- Follow incstructions on the screen
+- Follow instructions on the screen

 ## Quick Introduction